Frequency Containment Reserves (FCR)

 Below TSO Proposals published on April 26, 2018 are not impacted by this.

-26 April 2018 TSOs’ proposal for the establishment of common and harmonised rules and processes for the exchange and procurement of Balancing Capacity for Frequency Contain-ment Reserves (FCR)
+26 April 2018 TSOs’ proposal for the establishment of common and harmonized rules and processes for the exchange and procurement of Balancing Capacity for Frequency Contain-ment Reserves (FCR)

 26 April 2018 TSOs’ Proposal for the exemption from the obligation to allow balancing service providers to transfer their obligations to provide balancing capacity